yonasBSD/ternfs/docs/gc.md

 When you delete a file with `rm` on TernFS, the file contents do not get deleted -- a "snapshot" will still be present.
 You can witness these snapshot in the web UI by enabling "Show snapshot edges" in the "Browse" view.

 Snapshotted files survive until they expire.
 The expiry time is determined by the `SNAPSHOT` policy of the directory they live in.
-Again, the snapshot policy is viewable when browsing a directory on shuckle.
+Again, the snapshot policy is viewable when browsing a directory on TernWeb.
 The root directory in Iceland has:

 ```
 {DeleteAfterTime:ActiveDeleteAfterTime(720h0m0s) DeleteAfterVersions:InactiveDeleteAfterVersions()}